7eXx/Docker-ngix-push-image/README.md

 The docker file create a easy web server with nginx and copy the content of nginx folder to the **www** folder.

 ## Pre-Check
-To custom username, docker image name and tag edit the information in the file **.env** To access docker hub, create a file named **.docker_pass** and place your secret password there.
+To custom username, docker image name and tag edit the information in the file **.env**.
+To access docker hub, create a file named **.docker_pass** and place your secret password there.

 ## Usage